William Travilla: Career

 By 1952, Travilla had begun working with Marilyn Monroe and created the costumes for Don't Bother to Knock and Gentlemen Prefer Blondes.
 He went on to design the costumes for several more of her films.
 Travilla created one of the most famous costumes in all of film – the pleated ivory cocktail dress Monroe wore in the 1955 film The Seven Year Itch.
 Monroe is wearing it while standing on a New York City Subway ventilation grate; the dress rises up around her as a train passes below ground.
 Photographs of this scene have become synonymous with Monroe herself.
-The iconic dress, which was later purchased by actress Debbie Reynolds, sold for $4,600,000 (USD) during a 2011 auction.
+The iconic dress, which was later purchased by actress Debbie Reynolds, sold for US$4,600,000 during a 2011 auction.

 Besides winning his first Oscar, Travilla was also nominated for the Academy Award for How to Marry a Millionaire in 1953, There's No Business Like Show Business in 1954 and The Stripper in 1963.

 In the late 1970s, Travilla began working mainly in television.
 One of his most widely seen latter-day projects was the TV mini-series The Thorn Birds in 1983.
 Travilla was nominated for Emmy Awards seven times for his work on television.
 In 1980, he won the Emmy for "Outstanding Costume Design for a Limited Series or a Special" for The Scarlett O'Hara War, and in 1985 he won the Primetime Emmy Award for "Outstanding Costumes for a Series" for his work on the television show Dallas.
 Travilla also designed several evening gowns for Lena Horne in the 1980s.